tomjoht/tomjoht.github.io/_posts/2016/1/2016-01-10-why-simple-tools-become-complex.md

 ---
-title: 'The problem with adopting "bleeding-edge" tools'
+title: The problem with adopting bleeding-edge tools
 categories:
 - jekyll
 - dita